 Dreamland was first performed in 2016 at Eureka Hall in the Byron Bay hinterland.

 Dreamland is a time capsule of local history, characters and ghosts that have frequented Eureka Hall since it was built in 1906.
 The hall has been the gathering place for community meetings, gala balls, send offs for local boys going to distant wars, hippie invasions and waves of tree-changers.

 Dreamland is a celebration of the dance of life, in all its mystery.
 Sometimes quick, sometimes slow, elegantly together or crazy alone.
 Combining physical theatre, song, dance, humour and drama Dreamland is full of the adventurous, innovative and entertaining hallmarks of NORPA original works.

-Dreamland is created in association with Arts Northern Rivers If These Halls Could Talk project, and in collaboration with the Eureka Hall Committee and community.
+Dreamland was originally created in association with Arts Northern Rivers If These Halls Could Talk project, and in collaboration with the Eureka Hall Committee and community.

 Barnaby Smith, RealTime